Henry Morgenthau Jr.: Bretton Woods

 Morgenthau was first appointed by the U.S. President Franklin D. Roosevelt as temporary President of the Bretton Woods Conference, which established the Bretton Woods system, the International Monetary Fund and the International Bank for Reconstruction and Development (the World Bank).
-During the inaugural plenary session on July 1, 1944, the Head of the Mexican Delegation, Eduardo Suarez, nominated him as Permanent President of the Conference.
+During the inaugural plenary session on July 1, 1944, the head of the Mexican Delegation, Eduardo Suarez, nominated him as Permanent President of the Conference.
 This motion was seconded by the Brazilian Head Delegate, Arthur de Souza Costa, and widely supported by several other delegations such as the Canadian and Soviet ones.

 Later life

-In 1945, when Harry S. Truman became President, Morgenthau insisted on accompanying Truman to Potsdam by threatening to quit if he was not allowed to; Truman accepted his resignation immediately.
+In 1945, when Harry S. Truman became president, Morgenthau insisted on accompanying him to Potsdam by threatening to quit if he was not allowed to; Truman accepted his resignation immediately, after he privately said he would refuse to send "any of [FDR's advisor] "Jew boys" to Potsdam.
+Years later Truman also referred to him as a "block head, nut" who "didn't know shit from apple butter."

 He devoted the remainder of his life to working with Jewish philanthropies, and also became a financial advisor to Israel.
 Tal Shahar, an Israeli moshav (agricultural community) near Jerusalem, created in 1948, was named in his honor (Morgenthau (modern spelling: Morgentau) means "morning dew" in German, as does "Tal Shahar" in Hebrew).

 Legacy

 Morgenthau donated his diary of 840 volumes to the Franklin D. Roosevelt Presidential Library and Museum.
-He died in Poughkeepsie, New York, in 1967.
+He died of heart and kidney failure at Vassar Brothers Hospital in Poughkeepsie, New York, in 1967, and is buried in Mount Pleasant, New York.
 His son Robert M. Morgenthau was the District Attorney of New York County from 1975 to 2009.

 The 378 ft United States Coast Guard Hamilton-class cutter USCGC Morgenthau (WHEC-722) was named in his honor.
 The ship was sold to Vietnam Coast Guard as CSB-8020.

 Personal life

 He was married to Elinor Lehman Fatman, granddaughter of Mayer Lehman, a co-founder of Lehman Brothers; they had three children — Joan Elizabeth Morgenthau Hirschhorn, married to Fred Hirschhorn Jr.; Henry Morgenthau III, and Robert M. Morgenthau.
 In 1913, Morgenthau purchased a farm in Hopewell Junction, New York, naming it Fishkill Farms.
 The farm still belongs to the Morgenthau family.
+And despite his nearly life-long political career, Morgenthau insisted on identifying himself, and listing his occupation on his passport and tax forms, as a "farmer."

 On October 30, 1931, along with then Gov. Franklin Roosevelt, Morgenthau became a member of Tri-Po-Bed Grotto in Poughkeespie, NY, an appendant body of Freemasonry.